elastic/kibana/src/plugins/profiling/INTERNALS.md

 * `id` represents the name of the flamegraph node
 * `value` represents the number of samples for that node
 * `depth` represents the depth of the node in the flamegraph, starting from zero
-* `layers` represents the full path from the flamegraph root to the given node
+* `pathFromRoot` represents the full path from the flamegraph root to the given node

 ### /api/prodfiler/*/flamechart/pixi